bamason2/ttp451-module/docs/labs/Lab_2.md

 ### Introduction to DOE

 The MBC toolbox design browser can be used to design experiments (DOE) for collecting data (i.e engine performance responses like emission, torque output and fuel consumption).
 The design browser is a powerful tool which can be used to create complex experimental designs.
-Experimental design is important because it creates test sequences comprising of input variable values in the most efficient manner.
+Experimental design is important because it creates test sequences comprising input variable values in the most efficient manner.

-The progress flow chart for designing an experiment and testing is shown in the figure below.
+The flow chart for designing an experiment and testing is shown in the figure below.
 Three different designs will be used for comparison purposes.
 The designs will be compared by testing each one in a “DOE testing kit” script.
 The outcome can be observed and changes/observations recorded.

 ![image](figs/lab2/fig_2_MBC_DOE_process.png)